TCWORLD/AstroEQ/README.md

 The configuration utility is designed to run natively on Windows or Debian (e.g. Raspian/Ubuntu).
 You only need to run this utility when programming the mount.

 I recommend people use the V4.6 design for DIY controllers.
-The blank PCBs I sell through the AstroEQ website will remain the V4.6 version.

 The new V4.7 hardware design is functionality equivalent to the V4.6 design, but uses a mixture of PTH and SMD components to make it compatible with machine assembly.
-I will be having future batches of AstroEQ controllers professionally assembled.

 ### Making your own AstroEQ